e-clearing-net/OCHP/OCHP.md

 Furthermore, a PSO can send live status information for their parking spots towards the system.
-These will be evaluated according to the parkingId sent with individual EVSEs.
+These will be evaluated according to the parkingId sent with individual EVSE static POI data.
 The parking spot itself can have the same major live status as an EVSE: available, not available or unknown.

 In order to enable implementations to only resolve one set of status,